 Photographs of Chillicothe, MO, and Livingston County, including area businesses, farming activity, schools, clubs, homes, and churches.

 Account book for Kansas City, MO Public Works including the Engineers, Public Repairs, Public Improvements and Sewer Departments.

-Floor plans for Clay County courthouse by Abend Singleton Associates, Kansas City, MO.
+Floor plans for Clay County courthouse by Abend Singleton Associates, Kansas City, Missouri.